raleel/mythras-srd/0004_Game_System.md

 ### Using Luck Points

 Luck points can be used in a variety of ways.
 Only one Luck Point can be used in support of a particular Action.
 Luck Points cannot be spent on Experience or Training rolls.
-Each of the following options costs a single Luck Point.
+Each of the following options costs a single Luck Point:

 #### Cheat Fate